koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >
 > We are __years late delivering__.

+### Untracable Work
 The very same day payroll system is broken, and he only has until the end of the day to fix it.

-### Untracable Work
 Bill starts investigating and learns how the financial systems get the data.
 He goes to Wes and Patty and overhears some engineers talking about _an unsuccessful update to SAN_.

-Wes tells that payroll system broke when they were doing a SAN firmware upgrade.
-As they attempted rollback on the upgrade, SAN got bricked.
-Now the situation is, SAN does not even boot.

 Bill is hesitant to believe the root cause is SAN being bricked, he claims there would have been more wide-spread outages if it was.
 They decide to go talk to Brent, the guy who was doing the upgrade.

-They find Brent working busy on the SAN issue.
-Brent informs them they tried an update to SAN the day before and upon reboot there were some tests failing.
-After around 15 minutes payroll system was broken, which made them link the update failure to payroll system failure.
+Brent informs them they tried an update to SAN the day before and upon reboot there were tests failing.
+After 15 minutes payroll system was broken, which made them link the update failure to payroll system failure.
 Panicking, they try rolling back the update, which ends up bricking SAN and taking several databases down.

-Bill argues the cause of this problem does not sound like a SAN failure and asks Brent what else was going on yesterday.
+Bill pushes more asking what else was going on yesterday.

-> A developer for the timekeeping application called me yesterday with a strange question about the database table structure.
-I was in the middle of working on something, so I gave him a quick answer.
+> A developer for the timekeeping application called me yesterday with a question about the database structure.
+I was in the middle of working on something, I gave him a quick answer.

 Following the trail, Wes finds it was a developer, who was doing updates to the time keeping applications database for a project driven by John.